SergiGuasch/sergiguasch/README.md

 ### Introduction

 The next project has been developed from the database provided in the exercise.
-There were different options to get the information, by one hand it was possible to get the csv showing a combination   which it shows a huge list with five columns showing a diferent positions jobs, the company which is demanding the job position, a decription of the main skills and tools required to get the position, diferent reviews for the company, the location where is offered the job position.
+There were different options to get the information from csv files.
+By one hand it was possible to get a csv showing a combination of all cities to explore the US market, and on the other hand it was provided a diferent csv files for each city in order to merge the information from the different files.
+In our case, we decided to get the information from the csv file of the all cities.
+This file it provides a huge list with five columns showing a diferent positions jobs, the company which is demanding the job position, a decription of the main skills and tools required to get the position, diferent reviews for the company and the location where is offered the job position.
+<br/><br/>
 In the next image, appears a short abstract about the different columns that provide this dataset:

 ![2](https://github.com/SergiGuasch/sergiguasch/blob/main/projects/getafix/2.png)

+Bear in mind the database, we've been researching helped by the different tools provided by Python and Tableau.

+The next project it will try to get answers about the information provided in the database and required in the excercise statement:
+   - Who gets hired?
+What kind of talent do employers want when they are hiring a data scientist?
+   - Which location has the most opportunities?
+   - What skills, tools, degrees or majors do employers want the most for data scientists?

 ### Steps and methods applied